Annual School Report

 General Physics

-We had a number of projects with student choice, highlighting our students’ passions and interests!
-For example, students applied what they learned about momentum and impulse to a sport/activity of their choice.
+- We had a number of projects with student choice, highlighting our students’ passions and interests!
+For example, students applied what they learned about momentum and impulse to a sport/activity of their choice!

-We revamped our final assessments to be culminating projects instead of high stakes testing.
-In Semester 1, students had the opportunity to see themselves in science by choosing a scientist that they could relate to and made a FlipGrid video to share with the class.
+- We revamped our final assessments to be culminating projects instead of high stakes testing.
+In Semester 1, students had the opportunity to see themselves in science by choosing a scientist that they could relate to and made a poster to share with the class.
 It was great to hear the stories they shared and see the diversity within science!
 In Semester 2, we let students talk about how physics in the movies doesn’t always measure up to real life!

-We ended the year by enjoying the sun and learning how to protect ourselves from harmful UV radiation with a lab designed to look at different protective factors.
+- We ended the year by enjoying the sun and learning how to protect ourselves from harmful UV radiation with a lab designed to look at different protective factors.

 IB Biology